alevchuk/minibank/other-notes/2019-03-microsd-card-a1-vs-a2.md

 According to official SanDisk docs https://www.sdcard.org/developers/overview/application/index.html the A2 version should have 4x more IOPS.
 Yet, A2 also has a signingfant cost premium.

 In my comparison A2 indeed performs better.
-I stated bitcoind on 2 identical clones of the blockchain running on 2 identical Pi Zero hardware, with the only difference being the SD Cards.
+I started bitcoind on 2 identical clones of the filesystem containing the .bitcoind directory running on 2 identical Pi Zero hardware, with the only difference being the SD Cards.
 I observed the following:
  1. Bitcoind catch-up was faster on A2
  2. There was 2-4x higher rate of bytes being read out of the system with A2 micro-sd cards